TATOS-Technologies/web-dev-challenge/apr-22/task.md

 - Use a **noSQL** database
 - Use **node.js** with framework of your choice (prefer nest.js)
 - Create APIs for basic blogging CRUD for the admin
-- APIs for the blog frontend (listing, readig blogs and comments)
+- APIs for the blog frontend (listing, readig blogs,likes and comments)
 - public facing API for integration with a mobile app (same functionality as the blog webpage)
 - Search for articles
 - Categories for articles